-Plantar fasciitis can be a severe and frustrating condition to deal with.
-It can even limit mobility in some people because of the pain and stiffness the feet experience.
-Fortunately, if you choose the most comfortable shoes for this condition, you’ll find that you’ll be able to get back on your feet and get back to your daily activities.
+Plantar fasciitis can be a severe and frustrating condition.
+The pain and stiffness in the feet can even limit mobility in some people.
+Fortunately, if you choose the most comfortable shoes for this condition, you can get back on your feet and resume your daily activities.

-But what should you look for when choosing to alleviate footwear for plantar fasciitis?
+But what should you look for when alleviating footwear for plantar fasciitis?
 Are shoes for this condition any different from regular shoes?
 Keep reading and learn what you should look for when choosing the best shoes for plantar fasciitis.

 Shoes With a Slight Heel